 The compliance check was initiated on 14 January 2019.

 ECHA notified you of the draft decision and invited you to provide comments within 30 days of the notification.

-ECHA took into account your comments and amended the request(s).
+ECHA took into account your comments and did not amend the requests or the deadline.